tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 **Select with left join**

-Now what if we want to join modules to submodules, but we want to be sure that we get all the modules?
+Now what if there is a desire to join modules to submodules, but it's necessary to be sure that all the modules are found?
-In other words, we want to get modules even if the condition submodules.module_name = modules.name is not true, because the module has no submodules.
+In other words, suppose the requirement is to get modules even if the condition submodules.module_name = modules.name is not true, because the module has no submodules.

-When that is what we want, the type of join is an "outer join" (as opposed to the type we have used so far which is an "inner join").
+When that is the requirement, the type of join is an "outer join" (as opposed to the type that has been used so far which is an "inner join").
-Specifically we will use LEFT [OUTER] JOIN because our main table, modules, is on the left.
+Specifically the format will be LEFT [OUTER] JOIN because the main table, modules, is on the left.
 For example:

 .. code-block:: sql